Hereward/kickstart-2018-blog/README.md

 #### configurable settings:

 * `enhancedAuth` - use these settings to enable/disable 2 factor authentication.
-Note: changing this setting after initial build may cause problems.
+Note: changing this setting after initial build may cause problems
-* `session` - use these settings to control the session timeout features.
+* `session` - use these settings to control the session timeout features
 * `smtp` - populate these settings with your SMTP server configuration

 #### explanation of session properties:

-* `heartbeatInterval (integer)` - interval between activity detection messages sent to server (ms - default: 300000).
+* `heartbeatInterval (integer)` - interval between activity detection messages sent to server (ms - default: 300000)
-* `inactivityTimeout (integer)` - length of time before inactive users are logged out (ms - default: 3600000).
+* `inactivityTimeout (integer)` - length of time before inactive users are logged out (ms - default: 3600000)
-* `timeOutOn (boolean)` - turn on or off the timeout feature (default: true).
+* `timeOutOn (boolean)` - turn on or off the timeout feature (default: true)

 ## <a name="2FA"></a>2FA Security